 "serdso" (after the Russian word "serdcе", meaning "heart"), a religious object of the Tenctonese.
 Tenctonese believe that their souls leave their bodies in their sleep and that a serdso guides them back.

 "bardok" (from the Russian word "bardak", meaning "disorder"), rosto (from the Russian word "rost", meaning "growth [in height]") and "yunost" (from the Russian word "yunost'", meaning "youth", probably a nod at the fact, that a certain Tenctonese organ has an rejuvenating effect, when implanted in humans), enzymes from the Tenctonese metabolism.

-"Ahpossno" (from the Russian word "opasno", meaning "dangerous"), a fitting name for the overseer scout, who came to earth to investigate the disappearance of a quarter-million of "cargo", although he saves the Tenctonese from a annihilation-attempt by bio-weapon from a Purist group (out of self-interest, the overseers don't profit from dead "cargo").
+"Ahpossno" (from the Russian word "opasno", meaning "dangerous"), a fitting name for the Overseer scout, who came to Earth to investigate the disappearance of a quarter-million "cargo", although he saves the Tenctonese from a annihilation attempt by bio-weapon from a Purist group (out of self-interest; the Overseers don't profit from dead "cargo").

 "Chekkah" (from the Russian abbreviation "chekkah", a colloquial name for one of the forerunner-organisations of the infamous KGB), an elite Overseer reconnaissance unit.
 Ahpossno is a memeber of this unit.